evanx/resplit/README.md

 ## Test run

-See `development/run.sh` https://github.com/evanx/line-lpush/blob/master/development/run.sh
+See `development/run.sh` https://github.com/evanx/resplit/blob/master/development/run.sh

-We will use the utility to `lpush` lines into the Redis key `test:line-lpush`
+We will use the utility to `lpush` lines into the Redis key `test:resplit`
 ```
-redisKey='test:line-lpush'
+redisKey='test:resplit'
 ```
 Let's delete the key for starters.
 ```